Skip to Content

 22,4 km/14 mi – a small supermarket

 23 km/14,2 mi – at the Doce Giao cafe there is a route split.
 I’d recommend following the alternative route that turns right and goes through a quiet area.
 The left route is on a busy narrow road it’s not a safe walking option.
 There is a very nice guesthouse Casa Mindela, 800 m from the Camino route.
-You can stop there instead of walking all the way to Vilarinho.
-We stayed there for a couple of days and we really liked it.
+You can stop there instead of walking to Vilarinho.
+We stayed there for a couple of days and we liked it.

 24 km/15 mi – a bar and a shop